-Everyone wants to win, but only at the right price.
-Although we suggest that you bid the maximum amount that you're willing to pay for an item, you could pay less.
+We suggest that you bid the maximum amount that you're willing to pay for an item, and let our system incrementally increase your bid for you, as necessary.

 As the listing proceeds, we compare your bid to those of other bidders.
 When you're outbid, we automatically bid